MathInspector/MathInspector/README.md

 # Math Inspector
 [https://mathinspector.com/](https://mathinspector.com/)

-Math Inspector is a visual programming environment for scientific computing based on numpy, scipy, and sage.
+Math Inspector is a visual programming environment for scientific computing based on numpy & scipy.
 Appropriate for users of all ages and skill levels.

 Math Inspector will always be 100% free and open source.